dcefram/blog/content/posts/singapore-trip-2023.md

 ![](https://storage.googleapis.com/rmrz-blog.appspot.com/IMG_6092.jpeg)

-One good thing about the business class though is the exclusive lounge access that isn’t accessible for special credit card holders.
+One good thing about business class is the exclusive lounge access that isn’t accessible for special credit card holders.
 The buffet food was acceptable and is definitely a comfortable way to kill time while waiting for your flight.
 They even got complimentary massages.

 ![](https://storage.googleapis.com/rmrz-blog.appspot.com/IMG_0062.jpeg)